tkestack/kube-jarvis/README.md

 ```

 # Run in docker
-on any node of your cluster and exec cmd:
+login any node of your cluster and exec cmd:
 ```bash
 docker run  -i -t docker.io/raylhuang110/kube-jarvis:latest
 ```